Should you keep your fireplace doors open or closed?

 Ceramic glass doors cost 3 to 4 times as much as standard tempered glass, but they are designed to withstand the high heat that fireplaces generate.

-Tempered Glass is not made to withstand high heat temperatures!
-Here is what happens to tempered glass when it gets too hot.
+Tempered Glass on the other hand is not made to withstand high heat temperatures!
+This image shows what happens to tempered glass when it gets too hot.

 Fireplace Door 101 (The Basics)